What are Cyber Essentials?

-Laptops, tablets, desktop computers and smartphone contain data and often save the details of the online accounts that one can use, so the devices and online accounts should always be protected by a password.
+Laptops, tablets, desktop computers, and smartphones contain data.
+They often save the details of the online accounts.
 Passwords are an effective and easy way to prevent unauthorized users from accessing devices.
-A Password should be hard for somebody else to guess.
-Before devices are distributed and used the users must change all default passwords.
+A password should be hard for somebody else to guess.
 The default passwords are easy to guess.
-The use of pins or touch-ID can also help secure a device.
+The use of pins or Touch-ID can also help secure a device.

-The staff accounts should have just enough access to software, settings, online services, and device connectivity functions for them to perform their role.
-It minimizes the potential damage that could be done if an account is misused or stolen.
-Necessary staff should only be given extra permission.
+The staff accounts should just provide limited access to software, settings, online services, and device connectivity functions for staff members to perform their role.
+This minimizes the potential damage.

 ✓ Administrative accounts:

-Users accounts privilege should be checked – administrative privileged account should only be used for administrative tasks.
-An account with administrative privileges should be avoided to browse the web or check emails.
-This reduces the chance of compromising admin account.
+Check the user’s access to accounts.
+Administrative accounts are only for administrative functions.
+This reduces the chance of compromising the admin account.
 An attacker with access to the administrative account can be more damaging than one with access to a standard user account.

 ✓ Access to software:

-Another simple and effective way to ensure devices stay secure and malware-free is to only use software from official sources.
+Another simple way to ensure that devices are secure and malware-free is to only use software from official sources.

-The easiest way to do this is only to allow users to install software from approved stores, which will be screening for malware.
-For mobile devices, this means sources such as the Apple App Store or Google Play or the Apple App Store.
+The easiest way to do this is to allow users to only install software from approved stores, that will be screening for malware.
+For mobile devices, this means sources such as the Apple App Store or Google Play.

-It’s important that devices are kept up to date.
-This is for both installed apps or software and operating systems.
-It’s quick, free and easy.
-Also known as ‘Patching’.
-The developers and software companies release regular updates with new features and fix any security vulnerabilities.
+It is important that devices are kept up to date.
+This applies for both installed apps, software and operating systems.
+It is quick, free and easy.
+Also known as ‘patching’.
+Developers and software companies regularly update apps with new features and fix security vulnerabilities.

-Applying these updates (a process known as patching) is essentials to improve Cyber security and reduce cyber-attack risk.
-All programmes should be set for ‘automatically update’.
-As soon as the update is released this way, you will be protected.
+Applying these updates is essentials to improve Cybersecurity and reduce the risk of cyber-attack.
+All programs should be set for ‘automatically update’.
+As soon as the update is released then you will be protected.

-Malware protection measures are included in all hardware.
-For instance, Windows has Defender, and MacOS has XProtect.
-All laptops and PCs used these should to be.
-You can click ‘enable’, and you’re right away more secure.
-Staying up with the latest updates secure/make sure of safety cell phones and tablets should be.
+Malware protection measures are in all hardware.
+For instance, Windows has a Defender, and macOS has XProtect.
+All laptops and PCs contain malware.
+So, you can set ‘enable’ within settings to ensure that you are secure.
+Staying up to date with the latest updates ensures the safety of cell phones and tablets.

-It is a way of doing things for creating confined execution (surrounding conditions), which could be used for untrusted programs.
-It limits or reduces, the level of access its applications have and act as a container.
+This involves creating confined execution (surrounding conditions).
+So, it limits or reduces, the level of access for the applications within a program and acts as a container.